webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 device.queue.submit([commandBuffer]);
 ```

-The diagram above represent the state at some `draw` command in the command
+The diagram above represents the state at some `draw` command in the command
 buffer.
 Executing the commands will setup the *internal state* and then the
 *draw* command will tell the GPU to execute a vertex shader (and indirectly a
 fragment shader).
 The `dispatchWorkgroup` command will tell the GPU to execute a